KawtharE/MyStoreApp/README.md

 ### 1- Iteration 1: Mock-ups

-At the beginning of every project we should always think about *How will our final product look in the eyes of the final user?*, so we need to create a mock-up at the beginning of our development process, first for every page in our application and second for every page **URL**.
+At the beginning of every project we should always think about --*How will our final product look in the eyes of the final user?*--, so we need to create a mock-up at the beginning of our development process, first for every page in our application and second for every page **URL**.

 -**Home page** --- **URL:** "/" => The Home page contain a form to create new store and a list of all stores in the Database.